 - Perhaps most importantly… will you be able to check your Campaign and Ad Group shortly after you set them live?

-Perhaps one of the biggest Google Adwords mistakes you can make is putting new Keywords live and then just leaving them to run unobserved for several hours.
+Perhaps one of the biggest Google Ads mistakes you can make is putting new Keywords live and then just leaving them to run unobserved for several hours.

 What’s the Best Lesson I Learned from this Expensive Episode?